Save big (up to $1,875) on small business tools with our free membership, business.com+

 As of 2025, loan forgiveness is only available for the SBA’s Paycheck Protection Program (PPP) loans.
 Other SBA loans, including Economic Injury Disaster Loans (EIDL) and 7(a) loans, do not qualify for forgiveness.
 We’ll explain how PPP loan forgiveness works and outline options if you’re facing default on an SBA loan.

 The PPP was an SBA loan program offered during the pandemic.
 PPP loans were disbursed through nearly 5,500 lenders across the country to help small businesses keep workers on their payroll and avoid layoffs.
-This program ended on May 31, 2021.
+These loans were designed to be forgivable from the beginning, with specific requirements borrowers must meet to qualify for full forgiveness.
+However, this program ended on May 31, 2021.

 How PPP loans worked